 Inflation and Rental Income

-One of the many advantages of real estate for the average investor is how it performs in times of inflation.
-In this article, I will explain the impact of inflation for properties financed with a fixed rate loan.
+One of the many advantages of real estate is how it performs in times of inflation.
+This article will explain the impact of inflation for properties financed with a fixed rate loan.

 - Purchase price: $180,000